JohnPaulinePineda/Portfolio_Project_47/docs/index.md

 </div>

-### 1.6.7 Gradient Descent Algorithm with Low Learning Rate and Low Epoch Count <a class="anchor" id="1.6.7"></a>
+### 1.6.7 Mini-Batch Gradient Descent Algorithm with Low Learning Rate <a class="anchor" id="1.6.7"></a>

-[Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
-This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
-A low learning rate (also referred to as step size or the alpha) and low epoch count were applied resulting in smaller steps with higher risks of not reaching the minimum due to the smaller number of iterations.
+[Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.

+[Mini-Batch Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) serves as a compromise between full batch gradient descent and stochastic gradient descent.
+Instead of processing the entire dataset or just one example at a time, mini-batch gradient descent divides the dataset into small batches of fixed size.
+The gradients are computed for each mini-batch, and the model parameters are updated based on the average gradient computed from the mini-batch.
+This approach combines the advantages of both full batch and stochastic gradient descent.
+It provides more stable updates compared to stochastic gradient descent while being computationally more efficient than full batch gradient descent.
+The batch size can be adjusted based on computational resources and desired convergence properties.

 1. The gradient descent algorithm was implemented with parameter settings described as follows:
     * <span style="color: #FF0000">Learning Rate</span> = 0.01 (Low)